django/channels/docs/topics/testing.rst

 * Use ``database_sync_to_async``.
 * You shouldn't use an in-memory database in this setting (which is Django's default for testing if you use SQLite).
-See below how to accomplish that.
+See :ref:`below <test-database>` how to do that.
 * The database isn't cleaned up after each test.
 As a result you shouldn't modify an object you use in another test.
 * py.test fixtures are an easy way to get objects for multiple tests.